Level 2 Development

 Washington Post

-By Liz Essley Whyte
+by Liz Essley Whyte

 Julie Williams’ studio apartment is about the size of a large master bedroom, except that a kitchen and bathroom are crammed in as well.
 At 350 square feet, it’s the smallest apartment she’s ever lived in, and she loves it.